Huzaifa-Chhipa/ROBOTICS-BOOK/README.md

 For detailed setup instructions, see [CHATBOT_SETUP.md](CHATBOT_SETUP.md).

+## Deployment

+For production deployment:

+### Option 1: Separate Backend and Frontend (Recommended)
+1. Deploy the backend to a Python-compatible platform (Render, Railway, etc.)
+2. Deploy the frontend to Vercel/Netlify with `REACT_APP_API_URL` environment variable pointing to your backend

+### Option 2: Combined Deployment (Advanced)
+1. Use the provided `vercel.json` configuration to deploy both together
+2. Ensure all dependencies in `requirements.txt` are compatible with the deployment platform

 ## Contributing

 We welcome contributions to this textbook!
 If you find errors, have suggestions for improvements, or want to add new content, please consider contributing.